secretstartups/handbook/finance/accounts-payable/index.html.md

   - All questions about expenses can be answered on the [Expense page](/handbook/finance/expenses/).
   - Reports are paid out on varying timelines depending on which country you are located in.
 This is also detailed on the [Expense page](/handbook/finance/expenses/).

-## <i class="far fa-flag" id="biz-tech-icons"></i> Coupa is Coming!
+## <i class="far fa-flag" id="biz-tech-icons"></i> Coupa is Here!

-We’re excited to announce that GitLab will be launching Coupa in June!
+We’re excited to announce that GitLab has launched Coupa, effective June 1, 2021.

 Coupa is a procure-to-pay system that will help us streamline the purchase request process, initiate workflow with approvals, and enable Purchase Orders.
 We will be rolling out in a phased approach, starting with the US and Netherlands entities - GitLab Inc, Federal, IT BV and BV.